Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< expand "➕ AVM Terraform Module Review Initiation Message" "expand/collapse" >}}

-"Thank you for reaching out to request a review of your module.
-The AVM module review process has been initiated, kindly perform the **Requested Actions** on the AVM-Review issue on the module repo."
+"Thank you for requesting a review of your module.
+The AVM module review process has been initiated, please perform the **Requested Actions** on the AVM-Review issue on the module repo."

 {{< /expand >}}